ECiarabellini/Mod12-SQL-Employee-Management-CLI/README.md

  - Open mysql.
 Type source db/schema.sql, then source db/seeds.sql to create and seed the database.
  - Run 'node index' to begin application interface
  - Arrow up and down to see all menu options and make selections.
 Press the Enter key to select an option.
- - Select EXIT to quit program.
+ - Select EXIT to quit the program.

 ## Credits